-The new UK Research and Innovation (UKRI) Open Access policy comes into effect on 1 April 2022.
-The policy applies to:
+UK Research and Innovation’s (UKRI’s) Open Access policy for monographs, book chapters and edited collections comes into effect on 1 January 2024.

 In this post, we will outline the key policy points our researchers at Goldsmiths need to know to ensure compliance and what the Online Research Collections (ORC) team in the Library are doing to help our researchers meet the new requirements.

 The monographs policy compliments the UKRI open access policy for peer reviewed research articles which has been in force since 1 April 2022.
 For information on how to comply with the UKRI open access policy for peer reviewed research articles you can visit our guidance page.
 We have also created a resource that guides authors through the steps we advise them to take to ensure that their research articles meet the UKRI requirements.

 How do I find out more about the policy?

 There will be a training event on Thursday 7 December which will summarise the UKRI policy and provide guidance to UKRI-funded researchers on the actions they need to take prior to the submission of a book proposal, as well as licensing requirements, policy exemptions, managing third-party copyright and funding options.
 You can register for the event here.